How To Rent A Bike In Paracas

 Entrance fee to the park is 11 soles and can be paid at a checkpoint along the main road leading into the park.
 If you are out early enough then there might not be anyone manning the point so just head through and maybe pay them on the way back.

+Here you will have an incredible 360 view of the desert.
 After that, follow the signs to Playa Roja for a nice enjoyable downhill ride.

 Stop 1 - Playa Roja (Red Sand Beach)

 Playa Roja gets its unique colour from the minerals in the cliffs.
 They are worn away by the crashing waves which then wash them up onto the beach to create the deep red colour.